meisel2000/openhab-addons/bundles/org.openhab.binding.sltrafficinformation/README.md

 NA

+## Enable Debugging

+To enable DEBUG logging for the binding, login to Karaf console and enter:

+`openhab> log:set DEBUG org.openhab.binding.sltrafficinformation`

 ## Thing Configuration

-You can configure the things preferably via things files or via the PapaerUI.
+You can configure the things preferably via things files or via the PaperUI.

 ### Deviations